eminenoor/courtQuest/README.md

 ## Rate Players
 After the activity is finished, each player have the option to rate the other players based on their performance.

+### About application.properties
+To be able to run the application, the database name should be written.
+Also, username and password should be written in yourusername and yourpassword sections.
+Plus, to be able to achieve the email functionality, email which will send emails to others, and its generated password should be written in yourgmail and yourpassword sections.